Heer-Perchani/Heer-Perchani/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Heer Perchani, a third-year Computing Science Major and Statistics Minor at university.
+I'm Heer Perchani, a third-year Computing Science Major and Statistics Minor at university. <br>
-📊 I'm passionate about Data Analytics and Machine Learning, and I enjoy uncovering insights through data and building intelligent systems.
+📊 I'm passionate about Data Analytics and Machine Learning, and I enjoy uncovering insights through data and building intelligent systems. <br>
-📈 I'm also exploring the world of Digital Marketing, where creativity meets analytics.
+📈 I'm also exploring the world of Digital Marketing, where creativity meets analytics. <br>
-🚀 Currently learning and creating projects that combine my interests in tech, data, and design.
+🚀 Currently learning and creating projects that combine my interests in tech, data, and design. <br>
 💡 Always curious, always learning — and excited to collaborate on meaningful work!

 ## 🌐 Socials: